mrsokkary/EmployeeWebApiService/README.md

 # WebApi Example

-this is Example Asp.net WebApi 2 Service with entity framwork
+EmployeeService is a sample asp.net WebApi with Entity Framwork.

 used application: Visual Studio 2017